 - the last known home address is unknown

-- the last known home address is outside Australia
+- · the last known home address is outside Australia

 - the young person had no fixed address.

-Seq No. Metadata item Obligation Max occurs 8 Person-Australian state/territory identifier, code N Mandatory 99 DSS specific information: This item is collected for the young person's last known home address before entering youth justice detention.
-9 Organisation-organisation name, text X[X(199)] Mandatory 99 DSS specific information: This Data Element is used in the Detention file cluster to identify the name of the youth justice remand or detention centre where the young person is detained.
+8 Person-Australian state/territory identifier, code N

+This item is collected for the young person's last known home address before entering youth justice detention.

+9 Organisation-organisation name, text X[X(199)]

+This Data Element is used in the Detention file cluster to identify the name of the youth justice remand or detention centre where the young person is detained.

 If the detention end date of the current detention period is after the detention start date of the next detention period, the organisation name (youth justice remand or detention centre) of the current period and the next detention period must be the same.

+- 4 Juvenile Justice Order types file cluster

+- Order-order type, identifier X[X(49)]

+- 2 Order-order type, text X[X(99)]

+- Mandatory 1

+- Mandatory 1

+- Mandatory 1

+The Order type is a jurisdictionally-specific legal order or arrangement that has resulted in the supervision of the young person by the youth justice agency.
+A young person may be supervised as the result of multiple legal arrangements - each of these constitutes a separate order period.

-4 Juvenile Justice Order types file cluster Mandatory 1 1 Order-order type, identifier X[X(49)] Mandatory 1 2 Order-order type, text X[X(99)] Mandatory 1 3 Order-order type, national juvenile justice legal order code NN Mandatory 1 4 Service episode-reporting period, financial year YYYY-YY Mandatory 1
+3 Order-order type, national youth justice legal order code NN

+4 Service episode-reporting period, financial year YYYY-YY

+Conditional 1

+Conditional obligation: